houqp/asciidoc-deckjs/README.md

 file.asciidoc is the asciidoc file you wrote.

-Remember to put `deck.js` and generated slide into the same directory.
+Remember to put `deck.js`, `ad-stylesheet` and generated slide into the same directory.